sathomas/jsDataV.is/src/text/ch4/02-heat-maps.md

 ### Step 2: Define the Visualization Data

 For our example, we'll visualize the <span class="smcp">NCAA</span> Mens' Basketball game on 13 February 2013 between Duke University and the University of North Carolina.
 Our [dataset](http://www.cbssports.com/collegebasketball/gametracker/live/NCAAB_20130213_UNC@DUKE) contains details about every point scored in the game.
-To clean the data, we convert the time of each score to minutes from the game start, and we define the position of the scorer in x and y coordinates.
+To clean the data, we convert the time of each score to minutes from the game start, and we define the position of the scorer in x- and y-coordinates.
 We've defined these coordinates using several important conventions:

 * We'll show North Carolina's points on the left side of the court and Duke's points on the right side.
-* The bottom left corner of the court corresponds to position (0,0), and the top right corner corresponds to (10,10).
+* The bottom-left corner of the court corresponds to position (0,0), and the top-right corner corresponds to (10,10).
-* To avoid confusing free throws with field goals, we've given all free throws a position of (-1,-1).
+* To avoid confusing free throws with field goals, we've given all free throws a position of (–1,–1).

 Here's the beginning of the data; the full data is available with the book's [source code](https://github.com/sathomas/jsDataV.is-source).